 Getting to Mizumoto Koen Park

 Mizumoto Koen is located in Katsushika-ku ward within 23 wards of Tokyo.
-The closest station is Kanamachi Station on the JR Joban-sen Line and Chiyoda-sen Line (Tokyo Metro Subway) or Keisei Kanamachi Station on the Keisei-sen Line.
+The nearest station is Kanamachi Station on the JR Joban-sen Line and Chiyoda-sen Line (Tokyo Metro Subway) or Keisei Kanamachi Station on the Keisei-sen Line.

 From both Kanamachi Station to Mizumoto Koen, it takes about 20 to 25 minutes on foot.
 (Approx.2km).
 Bus services are also available from Kanamachi Station (金町駅).
 (Take a Keisei bus and get off at the bus stop "Mizumoto-koen (水元公園)". *A 5 to 10 min. ride) Since you need to walk at least 7 minutes (400m) from the bus stop to the park entrance, walking directly from Kanamachi station is recommendable.
 The best will be to go by bicycle if you have one.
 From Mizumoto Koen, it takes only 10 minutes by bicycle to Taishakuten Temple (帝釈天) in Shibamata (柴又), the town famous for “Otokowa Tsuraiyo”, a national movie for the Japanese.
 The sculptural decoration of Taishakuten shrine building is a must-see.
 From Mizumoto Koen to Shibamata is reachable on foot too ( approx. 50 mins).
 Another option is to take Keisei line from Kanamachi station to Keisei Shibamata station (1 station away).